 Cliffs of Moher Weather

-So before heading to the cliffs, check out the weather and wind speed to know what to pack as well as to make sure you don’t get yourself into a dangerous situation.
+So, before heading to the cliffs, check out the weather and the wind speed to know what to pack as well as to make sure you don’t get yourself into a dangerous situation.
 Besides the website above, there are warning signs regarding the wind at the cliffs parking lot’s entrance.

 Yellow means dangerous, but possible to visit as long as you use extra caution when walking along the cliffs.
 Orange means the wind is too strong and a visit to the cliffs would be too dangerous.
 Red means no visits to the cliffs, nor to the visitor center are allowed.
 It’s too dangerous to stay in the area.